 Esau is born red and as hairy as an adult, and so he remains: Edom—red, intense, driven, violent.
 And so he remains his entire life, static & never prepared to face his brother the enemy and work things out.

 Jacob is born with his issues as well.
 Timid, a bookworm, happy to stay at home, yet he is willing to acknowledge and confront Esau.
 He dresses up in Esau's garb and tells his father he will hunt meat.
 Jacob stares Esau in the eye.
 It's scary but he succeeds Jacob succeeds, impressing his father enough to secure the blessing, and then is left alone to deal with his new self.

 We all have our issues, our places we'd rather not go.
 The easiest way is to just let them be.
 Uncovering wounds only seems to evoke painful feelings.
 Yet if we don't address our issues, we simply drift along.
 This is the difference between Jacob and Esau, each had their "other side"; Jacob was willing to acknowledge his and deal with it, while Esau chose to ignore it.

-Have a wonderful Shabbos and successful week to follow.
+Lets us learn and act… have a wonderful Shabbat and successful week to follow